Spanish Car Brands

 Tramontana Logo

 The Tramontana brand belongs to the Spanish company Atelier Tramontana.
-The manufacturer is a private enterprise Advanced Design Tramontana, which was opened in 1995.
-It was founded by Josep Rubau, who previously worked for Volkswagen.
-He decided to revive the traditional car brands of the last century, so the Tramontana sports car has a design from the 1930s.
-The model is suitable for racing tracks and public roads, but it is often collectible due to the limited edition (12 units per year).
-Gold is used to decorate the car.
+The manufacturer is Advanced Design Tramontana’s private company, which opened in 1995.
+It was founded by Josep Rubau, who previously worked at Volkswagen.
+He decided to revive traditional car brands of the last century, so the Tramontana sports car has a 1930s design.
+The model is suitable for race tracks and public roads but is often collectible because of the limited edition (12 pieces per year).
+Gold is used to finish the car.

 Aspid